k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ## Writing an SQL statement

-While writing your SQL statement in the editor, you can be guided by 2 assistants:
+While writing your SQL statement in the Query Editor window (top pane), you can be guided by 2 assistants:

 ### AI Assistant